-- Westchester, Nassau & Suffolk Counties: Up to $200,000 per supportive housing unit and up to $160,000 per additional income restricted unit up to 60% AMI in integrated supportive housing projects.
+- Westchester, Nassau & Suffolk Counties: Up to $200,000 per supportive housing unit and up to $160,000 per affordable unit up to 60% AMI in integrated supportive housing projects.

-- Rest of State: Up to $150,000 per supportive housing unit and up to $95,000 per additional income restricted unit up to 60% AMI in integrated supportive housing projects.
+- Rest of State: Up to $150,000 per supportive housing unit and up to $95,000 per affordable unit up to 60% AMI in integrated supportive housing projects.

-Per Unit Maximum Award for projects with HCR 9% LIHTCs financed through the HCR's Multifamily Programs Unified Funding RFP:
+Per Unit Maximum Award for projects with HCR 9% LIHTCs financed through the HCR's Multifamily Programs Unified Funding RFP for 2019:

-- New York City and Westchester, Nassau & Suffolk Counties: Up to $150,000 per supportive housing unit and up to $110,000 per additional income restricted unit up to 60% AMI in integrated supportive housing projects.
+- New York City and Westchester, Nassau & Suffolk Counties: Up to $150,000 per supportive housing unit and up to $110,000 per affordable unit up to 60% AMI in integrated supportive housing projects.

-- Rest of State: Up to $85,000 per supportive housing unit and up to $60,000 per additional income restricted unit up to 60% AMI in integrated supportive housing projects
+- Rest of State: Up to $85,000 per supportive housing unit and up to $60,000 per affordable unit up to 60% AMI in integrated supportive housing projects

-SHOP is a statewide capital development program to build supportive housing.
-HCR will give preference to projects that are at least 50% supportive, with no upper limit.
-SHOP supports both the supportive and affordable units in a project.
+- Projects must have a minimum of 30% of the units be supportive to qualify for SHOP funding.
+HCR will prioritize projects that are at least 50% supportive, with no upper limit.
+SHOP may support both the supportive and affordable units in a project.